MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/Clear-Host.md

 This cmdlet returns no output.

 ## NOTES

+PowerShell includes the following aliases for `Clear-Host`:

+- `cls`

 `Clear-Host` is a simple function, not an advanced function.
 There are no parameters.